 A semi-open adoption means that an adoption agency will help you stay connected to your child.
+They will mediate any communication between you and the adoptive family.
+This allows you to maintain some privacy, if you wish.
 Your options for a semi-open adoption plan include:

 - Letter and picture updates through an experienced open adoption agency: At Adoptions With Love, all adoptive families submit letters and pictures of their adopted child on a regular basis.
 If you decide you do not want contact with your child initially, that is okay.
 We keep these letters and pictures safe in the case that you may want to check in on them someday.
 At our agency, we believe that adoption stories change and evolve beyond placement.
 You or your child may have questions over time, and this program will allow you to receive answers as they arise.